WorldCereal/ewoc_platform/documentation/keycloak.md

 ## Keycloak HTTPS
 When creating Keycloak instance on kubernetes, the configuration set to use HTTP which is ot recommanded.
-To use HTTPS connect to the administration page of keycloak in HTTP, change the current realm to master.
+To use HTTPS connect to the administration page of Keycloak in HTTP, change the current realm to master.
 Update the frontend URL by updating http to https https://auth.YOUR_HOSTNAME/auth/.

 ![HTTPS](./img/https.jpg)